 The following lemma provides a characterization of unchangeable edges.
-It shows that if there exists a $k \in \Na$ with no $k$-changeable edges, there are no $r$-changeable edges for any $r > k$ as well.
-In that case, all edges which are not $l$-changeable for any $l < k$ are unchangeable.
+If there exists a $k \in \Na$ with no $k$-changeable edges, there are no $r$-changeable edges for any $r > k$ as well.
+In that case, all edges that are not $l$-changeable for any $l < k$ are unchangeable.

 \begin{restatable}[Continuity of Changeable Edges]{lemma}{continuity} Given a temporal graph $\gcal = (V, \ecal)$ and a $k \in \Na^+$, if $\ecal$ can be partitioned into sets $U$ and $C$ such that every edge in $U$ is not $l$-changeable for any $l \le k$, and every edge in $C$ is $l'$-changeable for some $l' \le k - 1$, then all edges in $U$ are unchangeable. \end{restatable} \begin{proof} Let $k \in \Na^+$ such that $\ecal$ can be partitioned into sets $U$ and $C$ as in the statement of the lemma.
 We show by induction that all edges in $U$ are not $r$-changeable for any $r \in \Na$.
-The statement holds for all $r \le k$.
+The statement holds for all $r \le k$ by assumption.

 Let $r \in \Na$ with $r \ge k$ and suppose all edges in $U$ are not $l$-changeable for any $l \le r$.
 Let $(e,t)$ be any edge in $U$.
 As $r \ge k$ no edge in $C$ is $r$-changeable.
 Thus by \Cref{lm:reach_part_change}, $(e,t)$ is not $r+1$-changeable.
 This shows by induction that every edge in $U$ is not $r$-changeable for any $r \in \Na$ and therefore unchangeable. \end{proof}